Dulle99/P1-IoT-Smoke-Detection-SOA/readme.md

 - DataService is the only service directly connected to MongoDB.
 - The external Open-Meteo API is used only by GatewayService.
 - The API responses use a unified `id` field instead of raw MongoDB `_id`.
+- The CSV import step should be executed after Docker Compose startup in order to populate the database with initial data.
 - The system is intended as a university SOA project demonstrating distributed design and service composition.